 6. La Scala

 One of the best known Milan tourist attractions, La Scala was designed in the Neoclassical style by architect Giuseppe Piermarini.
 Over the years it has enjoyed a reputation of being a premier opera house since its first performance of “L’Europa Riconosciuta,” by Antonio Salieri, in 1778.
-La Scala, the red-and-gold theater is famous for its superb acoustics that reveal the true abilities of a singer, and attending a live show is a must experience when in Milan.
+La Scala, the red-and-gold theater is famous for its superb acoustics that reveal the true abilities of a singer, and attending a live show is a places to see in Milan.

 Location: Via Filodrammatici, 2, 20121 Milano MI, Italy

 7. Piazza Dei Mercanti

 Looking for places to visit in Milan at night?
 Once an administrative center of the city during the Middle Ages, the Piazza dei Mercanti is an integral part of Milan sightseeing that offers a glimpse of Medieval life in the city.
 While the 13th-century Broletto Nuovo that once stood at the center of the piazza now marks the square’s northeast boundary, the buildings look much as they did centuries ago.
 On the southeastern side is the Loggia degli Osii where the city’s authorities once addressed the people from the structure’s balconies.
 Nowadays, the square is turned into a lively Christmas market during the winter holidays.

 Location: Piazza dei Mercanti, 20123 Milano MI, Italy